MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-softwarekey.md

 Use the following procedure to import the AD RMS configuration to Azure Information Protection, to result in your Azure Information Protection tenant key that is managed by Microsoft.

-## To import the configuration data to Azure RMS
+## To import the configuration data to Azure Information Protection

 1. On an Internet-connected workstation, download and install the Windows PowerShell module for Azure Rights Management (minimum version 2.5.0.0), which includes the [Import-AadrmTpd](http://msdn.microsoft.com/library/azure/dn857523.aspx) cmdlet.
 The Azure Rights Management service (Azure RMS) provides the protection service for Azure Information Protection.